jupyterlab/extension-examples/README.md

 pip install <published_extension>
 ```

+## Architecture Overview

+This project requires three services running on separate servers:

+- **Backend** (GPU server): runs the core ML backend
+- **Proxy** (CPU server): acts as a bridge between JupyterLab and the backend
+- **JupyterLab** (CPU server, public): provides the user-facing interface

+Environment variables in `config_addrs.sh` are used to configure how these services communicate.

 ## About JupyterLab

 JupyterLab can be used as a platform to combine existing data-science components into a